nst/SwissSMS/README.md

 `Starting from https://code.google.com/p/swisssms/ r509.`

-SwissSMS is a Mac OS X front-end to SMS operators services.
+SwissSMS is a **legacy** Mac OS X front-end to SMS operators services.

 It stores your outgoing messages and can export them too.